 Press and analyst meeting

-Saab invite to a press and analyst meeting, where CEO Håkan Buskhe and CFO Magnus Örnberg present the Saab January-March interim report 2015.
+Saab invites to a press and analyst meeting, where CEO Håkan Buskhe and CFO Magnus Örnberg present the Saab January-March interim report 2016.

 Address: Grand Hôtel, Blasieholmshamnen 8, Stockholm, Sweden